BYWallace/discourse/README.md

 If you're looking for business class hosting, see [discourse.org/buy](https://www.discourse.org/buy/).

+## WeddingWire Setup

+To seed the database run the following tasks in order:

+`rake db:import_forum_discussions`
+`rake db:import_forum_comments`

+There is also a block of code located at the bottom of lib/tasks/import_old_forums.rake that will randomly add likes to posts.

 ## Requirements

 Discourse is built for the *next* 10 years of the Internet, so our requirements are high: